SichangHe/JSphere/eval_trick.md

         make sure they are not declared again in the `eval` calls on the same level.

+        - [ ] *(Deferred)* Some assignments do not have a single variable identifier on their left-hand side (LHS), such as destructuring.
+            The LHS can contain arbitrary expressions.

+            We currently stick `var` to their beginning so most of them work, but the assigned variables do not leak out.
+            This is usually fine because most such assignments are for local variables anyway.

 - [x] `return` statements cannot return from inside `eval`.

     For each `eval` block that contains `return` statements not in